SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 speed than those garbage-collected languages with extra pointer chasing.

-The main bottleneck of the route analyzer lay in finding inexact matches of IP address prefixes in nested sets.
+The main bottleneck of the route analyzer lay in finding inexact matches of routes' IP address prefixes in nested sets.
 In our research,
-this matching is a core functionality because we used the analyzer to match routes on the Internet against public routing policies.
+this matching is a core functionality for matching routes on the Internet against public routing policies.
 The technicality of the research does not matter here, but we need some basic context to understand the optimizations.